-The Nursing Honors Track provides an in-depth experience in nursing research and evidence-based practice for students who are pursuing a Baccalaureate in Nursing.
+The Nursing Honors track provides an in-depth experience in nursing research and evidence-based practice for students who are pursuing a Baccalaureate in Nursing.
 Included with the standard nursing courses, there is the opportunity to develop a unique relationship with a nursing professor who will support and encourage a more comprehensive and extensive experience.
-Nursing honors students are prepared for the challenges of the healthcare arena and gain more

 Nursing honors students are prepared for the challenges of the healthcare arena and gain more advanced knowledge in evidence-based practice and research and the framework necessary to support an evidence-based practice.